Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 ## handleNotificationResponse <a id="handlenotificationresponse"></a>

-Transmits the push notification interactions feedback.
+The handleNotificationResponse function transmits the push notification interactions' feedback.

 {% tabs %}
 {% tab title="Android" %}